reingart/pyfpdf/docs/reference/FPDF.md

 >>    * cm: centimeter
 >>    * in: inch

-> A point equals 1/72 of inch, that is to say about 0.35 mm (an inch being 2.54 cm).
-This is a very common unit in typography; font sizes are expressed in that unit.
+> A point equals 1/72 of an inch, that is to say about 0.35 mm (an inch being 2.54 cm).
+This is a very common unit in typography; font sizes are expressed in this unit.
-> Default value is mm.
+> The default value is mm.

 format:
 > The format used for pages.
-It can be either one of the following values (case insensitive):
+It can be any one of the following values (case insensitive):
 >>    * A3
 >>    * A4
 >>    * A5
 >>    * Letter
 >>    * Legal
+>
->>    * or a tuple containing the width and the height (expressed in the unit given by unit).
+> or a tuple containing the width and the height (expressed in the given unit).
 In portrait orientation, the tuple should be in the order (_width_, _height_), but in landscape orientation, the order should be (_height_, _width_).
 In either case, the first tuple element is usually less than the second.

-> Default value is A4.
+> The default value is A4.

 ### Example ###